SethDavenport/ng2-redux-select/README.md

 import { IAppState, rootReducer, INITIAL_STATE } from '../store/index';

 // TODO: not sure why this is needed here - it's done inside NgSelect as well.
-// Ngrx blows up without it - need to research why. import 'rxjs/add/operator/distinctUntilChanged';
+// The ngrx example has issues without it - need to research why. import 'rxjs/add/operator/distinctUntilChanged';
 import 'rxjs/add/operator/map';
 // END TODO.